Adabaskar/amazonlbbcheckboxes/README.md

-Adds Checkboxes to the account statements from the amazon/lbb website.
+Adds checkboxes to the account statements from the amazon/lbb website.